Here’s this week’s question:

-Here’s your answer Mark!
+Here’s your answer, Mark!

 As for your question: I’m sure you’re aware that it’s a bad idea to co-sign other people’s loans.
-But assuming that you’re absolutely, positively going to tie the knot, what I’d do is approach potential lenders (credit unions may offer you the best deal, although you can also use our loan search to find auto lenders with the best rates) and lay your cards on the table: Ask what interest rate you’d qualify for, as well as the rate your fiance would be able to get given both of your incomes and credit scores.
-They can probably give you some guidance without having to formerly apply for credit.
+But assuming that you’re absolutely, positively going to tie the knot, what I’d do is approach potential lenders (credit unions may offer you the best deal, although you can also use our loan search to find auto lenders with the best rates) and lay your cards on the table: Ask what interest rate you’d qualify for, as well as the rate your fiancee would be able to get given both of your incomes and credit scores.
+They can probably give you some guidance without having to formally apply for credit.

 Unless you’ve done it recently, it’s a good idea to check your scores before applying for credit.
-See How to Get a Free FICO score – but be aware that the promotion that allows you to get a free score isn’t always available.
+See “How to Get a Free FICO Score” to take a look at yours and learn how to improve it as fast as possible.

-In general, the person with the highest score will probably end up getting the best terms, providing they have the credit capacity needed to be carry the payments.
+In general, the person with the highest score will probably end up getting the best terms, providing they have the credit capacity needed to carry the payments.
 If you turn out to be the primary borrower, adding her as a co-borrower will help her improve her score as you folks make timely payments on the loan.

 Hope that helps.
-Best of luck to you and your bride to be, Mark!
+Best of luck to you and your bride-to-be, Mark!